 There isn’t a lot I can say about the graphics but they work for the game and it does look quite pretty.
 There is a range of outfits you can get although little in the way of different weapon designs but the limited amount works for what it is.

 I am going to be a bit unsure with my response here but I did not hear much of the music as I was playing this while on Discord (the in-game chat had issues with someone playing but for the brief bits I did hear that it did suit what was going on.
-I do not recall there was music outside of the story bits and mostly just relies on background noise and it worked for me.
+I do not recall there being music outside of the story bits and mostly just relies on background noise and it worked for me.

 In-game you can pick up audiotapes that allow you to listen to music which helps you to rest.
 I do prefer this method myself when it comes to music in-game for games like this as it helps with the tension.

 I did not mind this game and although it is not one I intend to play again I did enjoy playing it.
 I liked the exploring but I was not into the base building which I think reflects my final score unfairly.